smarr/gil-sem-demos/blog/python-gil.md

 can release the GIL and allow other threads to run in parallel.

-For programs that spend most of their time executing Python code, the GIL is of course a huge performance bottleneck and thus, [PEP 703](https://peps.python.org/pep-0703/) proposes to make the GIL optional.
+For programs that spend most of their time executing Python code, the GIL is of course a huge performance bottleneck, and thus, [PEP 703](https://peps.python.org/pep-0703/) proposes to make the GIL optional.
-The PEP mentions various use case, including machine learning, data science, and other numerical applications.
+The PEP mentions various use cases, including machine learning, data science, and other numerical applications.

 ### 3. Which Guarantees Does the GIL Provide?